Hoffamania/ami-service-checks/README.md

   }
 }
 ```
 With this playbook in the root directory and the Packer provisioner all configured, I was ready to start debugging the operating systems and extracting information from them.
 Note the extra arguments here.
 The -vv is for verbosity.
 This can be turned off if you prefer.
 The other key component here is the --check switch.
 This ensures that these commands are only printed.
-This is the equivalent of a "dry run" meaning no changes will be made but we can read , debug and create variables to loop over.
+This is the equivalent of a "dry run," meaning no changes will be made, but we can read, debug, and create variables to loop over.
 Keep reading to see how.

 ## Making Progress

 https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_conditionals.html#conditionals-based-on-ansible-facts

-Ansible has a built-in function for assertioons as well as conditionals.
+Ansible has a built-in function for assertions as well as conditionals.
 It is also able to set the Operating system values as conditionals.
 This is something known as Ansible Facts.
 This feature is great because I would not want to have to extract those myself with something like:

 `cat /etc/os-release | grep PRETTY_NAME
 PRETTY_NAME="Debian GNU/Linux 12 (bookworm)"`

 I will allow the comments to explain how the playbook would work on your systems.
 I will use some mainstream tools and agents that you may find in a standard corporate enterprise.

-Another aspect that I like about this approach is the portability of it.
-If I had only used Bash or Python I may encounter more errors across different operating systems and environments.
-I may have also had some inconsistent results when probing the operating system.
+Another aspect of this approach that I like is its portability.
+If I had only used Bash or Python, I may have encountered more errors across different operating systems and environments.
+I may also have had inconsistent results when probing the operating system.

 This modular ability is functional right away.
-One example of this is that in AWS, there is a security tool called SSM. https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html
+One example of this is that in AWS, there is a security tool called SSM. https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html.

-SSM can be managed in a few ways depending on the type of Amazon instance.
+SSM can be managed in a few ways, depending on the type of Amazon instance.
 The ability to quickly discern between operating systems and apply the checks made this task easier.
-Another tool, td-agent, also has a different package name depending on the operating system.
-This approach allowed me to take those types of variances into consideration.
+Another tool, td-agent, has a different package name depending on the operating system.
+This approach allowed me to consider those types of variances.

 Please take a look at the playbook and try it out.